-The faculty of the Nurse-Midwifery Program at the Oregon Health & Science University share the following beliefs:
+The faculty of the Nurse-Midwifery Program at OHSU share the following beliefs:

-- Midwives strive for excellence in the care they provide and in their relationships with others.
+- Midwives value excellence in the care they provide and in their relationships with others.
 Qualities that denote excellence include caring, ethical awareness, moral courage and personal integrity.
-Midwives name and challenge indifference;understand power, its use and misuse;and act on behalf of women.
+Midwives name and challenge indifference; recognize and strive to address interpersonal and institutional racism; understand power, its use and misuse; and advocate for persons they care for.

 Healthcare of women and their families

-- Childbearing is an essentially normal event that the majority of families experience without complications.
+- Midwives respect physiologic processes.
+Childbearing is an essentially regular event that most families experience without complications.
 Even those whose experience deviates from the norm share the fundamental psychosocial experiences involved in birth.

 - Pregnancy and birth involve the entire family.
 The addition of a new member alters both the structure and the function of the family system.
 While posing new stresses on family relationships, childbearing provides the family with opportunities for growth and learning.
-Nurse-Midwives have unique opportunities to foster that growth and to strengthen the integrity of the family unit.
+Nurse-midwives have unique opportunities to foster that growth and strengthen the family unit's integrity.

 - Women experience unique health care needs.
 These needs are influenced not only by menstrual and reproductive physiology but also by tradition and by social, cultural, economic, and political forces in contemporary society.
-These forces have a profound effect on health behavior.
+These forces profoundly affect access to high-quality care, personal health behaviors, and disparate health outcomes.
 Women and their families have a right to culturally sensitive care.

-- Health care can best be provided by interdisciplinary collaboration.
-Health care disciplines have unique areas of expertise and the participation of each discipline should be determined by the needs of each woman and her family.
+- Health care can best be provided by interprofessional and interdisciplinary collaboration.
+Health care disciplines have unique areas of expertise and the participation of each profession and discipline should be determined by the needs of each client and their family.

 - Midwifery education emphasizes the synthesis of practice, theory and research.